ccdmb/predector/docs/running.md

 The effector score includes all of the secretion scores.
 It is built on-top of it with additional effector-relevant features.

 Note that for some tools we subtract 0.5 and multiply by 2.
-This is done for some classifiers so that scores the value is between 1 and -1.
+This is done for some classifiers so that the value is between 1 and -1.
 So it can both penalise and increase scores.

 I've added a special column in here "has_effector_match" which is not in the ranking table.
 It is composed of four other columns like this: